 Dog Mental Stimulation

 Chewing on bones can keep your dog mentally stimulated and entertained, especially when they are bored or stressed.
-Chewing on bones can also release endorphins, which are natural chemicals that make your dog feel happy and relaxed.
+When your dog is chewing on bones can also release endorphins, which are natural chemicals that make your dog feel happy and relaxed.
 The act of gnawing on bones can help remove tartar and plaque buildup, thus preventing dental issues such as gum disease and tooth decay.

 Additionally, chewing on bones can help relieve boredom and stress in dogs, providing them with mental stimulation.
 It also helps exercise their jaws and neck muscles, contributing to their overall physical well-being.
 However, it’s important to choose appropriate bones for your dog to chew on, such as raw bones or specially designed chew toys, to ensure their safety and avoid any potential hazards.